 “CHRISTOPHER” (TITLE SIGNIFICANCE)

 I’m making a bit of “hearts and minds” campaign myself with this write-up, trying to get fans to appreciate this episode more.
-But I know my efforts are in vain – most viewers will always feel a sort of disgust for this hour.
-I do hope, however, that viewers recognize the sheer genius of the episode title, if not of the entire episode.
-The title contains a meta-joke, as I mentioned earlier, due to the fact that Michael Imperioli (aka Christopher) wrote the episode.
-The meta-joke highlights the point that the script for this hour is something written, it is a fiction that has been constructed.
-This point parallels the hour’s theme: the historical story of Christopher Columbus is something that has been constructed.
-The issue of whether the long-accepted story of Columbus is accurate is something debatable.
-When I was a kid, every elementary school kid would be asked to pull out their crayons and draw a picture of Columbus’ heroic journey across the Atlantic (see the header pic).
-But this narrative perhaps deserves to be challenged, as it is in this hour.
-Chase has always excelled at drawing out an hour’s themes with his episode titles, and “Christopher” is one of the great examples of this.
+But I know my efforts are in vain — many viewers will always feel a sort of disgust for this hour.
+I do hope, however, that viewers will recognize the sheer genius of the episode title, if not of the entire episode.
+The title contains a meta-joke, as I mentioned earlier, coming out of the fact that Michael Imperioli (aka Christopher) wrote the episode.
+This meta-joke highlights the fact that the script for this hour is something that was written — it is a fiction that has been constructed.
+This fact parallels the hour’s theme: the historical story of Christopher Columbus is also something that has been constructed.
+The issue of whether the long-accepted story of Columbus is accurate has been debated, and will continue to be debated, for years.
+When I was a kid, you couldn’t get through grade school without being asked at some point to pull out your crayons and draw a picture of Columbus’ heroic journey across the Atlantic (see the header pic above).
+But perhaps the narrative of Columbus’ heroism deserves to be challenged, as it is in this hour.
+Chase has always excelled at drawing out an hour’s themes with his episode titles, and “Christopher” is one of the greatest examples of this.

 When Carmela describes one of her acquaintances as a “two-face,” the camera lingers on Adriana.
 The camera used to similarly linger on Big Pussy back when he was an FBI informant.